aa-it-vasa/IOT2024-labs/lab3_report.md

    module and use `perf_counter()` to measure the time.
 See [documentation](https://docs.python.org/3/library/time.html#time.perf_counter).
 Compare the measured time with the ping value optained from the VM to your gateway.

-## Optional tasks
+## Optional task

-If you are doing the optional tasks, write your results here.
+If you are doing the optional task, write your results here.